 Syracuse enjoys mild Mediterranean winters with occasional rain and warm, sunny summers.
 It is popular as a summer getaway destination among Italians where many decide to spend their Ferragosto vacations.
 However summer can be insanely hot bringing the Sahara heat all over the island of Sicily with the temperatures reaching more than 40C.
 It’s also the time of the year with the biggest crowd.
 If you want to enjoy its sunny weather to the fullest without the extra sweat, pick April-May and late September-October.

-Few facts about Syracuse
+A few facts about Syracuse

 This 2,700-year-old city founded by Ancient Greek Corinthians and Teneans was at the time one of the most important Ancient cities.
 The city of rich history, culture and architecture was also the birthplace of the mathematician and engineer Archimedes.
 Today, Syracuse is one of the most famous summer destinations in Italy with its old town Ortigia being listed a UNESCO World Heritage Site.
 The city gained fame at the beginning of the century, when the Malena movie, starring Monica Bellucci, was filmed there.